fibo/games-of-life/README.md

 }
 ```

-Create the *evolve* function for this *Game of Life* universe
+Create a *Game of Life* world, and get the *evolve* function

 ```
+var gamesOfLife = require('games-of-life')

+var createWorld    = gamesOfLife.createWorld,
+    transitionRule = gamesOfLife.classicTransitionRule.bind(null, 2, 3, 3)

-var gameOfLife = require('gameOfLife')
+var world = createWorld(getNeighboursOf)

-var evolve = gameOfLife(getNeighboursOf)
+var evolve = world(transitionRule)
 ```

-The empty grid is a function that always returns false, so
+The empty grid is represented by a function that always returns false, so

 ```
 function emptyGrid () {